TokLIP: Marry Visual Tokens to CLIP for Multimodal Comprehension and Generation: Experiments

 \paragraph{Data efficiency.} Approaches~\citep{wang2024emu3,xie2024show-o} that directly optimize discrete VQ-based tokenizers typically rely on large-scale datasets.
 For example, SynerGen-VL~\citep{li2024synergen-vl} is trained on 170 million samples with task-specific prompts for visual understanding, which is often unaffordable for most researchers.
 Similarly, discrete semantic models~\citep{wu2024vila-u,qu2024tokenflow,zhao2025qlip} like VILA-U require large-scale training sets to discretize high-level semantics effectively.
-In contrast, we emphasize that TokLIP provides an efficient solution for tokenizer training, achieving strong performance with just 80M image-text pairs and fewer resources for visual understanding.
-This efficiency is due to our pipeline, which bridges the gap from discrete tokens to continuous representations, enabling effective learning with less data and computational overhead.
+In contrast, we emphasize that TokLIP provides an efficient solution for tokenizer training, achieving strong performance with just 80M image-text pairs and fewer resources for visual understanding. \hk{Note that both TokLIP and VILA-U are initialized from a pre-trained SigLIP variant, so we exclude the SigLIP pretraining data and discuss solely on the tokenizer training stage.} This efficiency is due to our pipeline, which bridges the gap from discrete tokens to continuous representations, enabling effective learning with less data and computational overhead.